Phatdat01/MyPersonalProject/README.md

 there is only a few photos can be recognized and the accuracy may be slow.

-which character that can recognize: songoku, naruto, luffy, ichigo, tsuna, vegito
+which characters that can recognize: songoku, naruto, luffy, ichigo, tsuna, vegito

 You can check path: ./Tensorflow/workspace/images/train